rwynn/monstache-site/src/config.md

 By default, Monstache maps a MongoDB collection named `foo` in a database named `test` to the `test.foo` index in Elasticsearch.

-## direct-read-limit

-int (default 5000)

-The maximum number of documents to retreive in each direct read query

 ## direct-read-batch-size

 int (default 500)

 The batch size to set on direct read queries

-## direct-readers-per-col

-int (default 10)

-The number of concurrent readers per collection for direct reads

 ## exit-after-direct-reads